Photos: Women's World Cup soccer champions parade through Canyon of Heroes

 Fresh off winning their fourth World Cup title, the U.S. women's team celebrated with fans in a ticker-tape parade and was awarded keys to the city of New York.

-Megan Rapinoe, Alex Morgan and other U.S. women's soccer team players stand on a float during a ticker-tape parade to celebrate their World Cup victory in New York on July 10.
+The U.S. women's soccer team poses with their trophy at City Hall after a ticker-tape parade to celebrate their World Cup victory in New York on July 10.

 The United States earned their fourth World Cup title after defeating the Netherlands 2-0 at the tournament in France.
 This is their second consecutive championship, after winning in 2015.